BattModels/SALSA/README.md

 ### 💡 Digital Twins
 <img src="Digital_Twin.jpeg" width="1000">
-This CAD design, created in **Tinkercad**, illustrates the SALSA system layout.
-Omniverse Example: (a) Digital Twin of Clio and SALSA in Omniverse (b) Physical Setup of Clio and SALSA in the lab
+In addition to CAD file, we also create an Omniverse digital twin for SALSA Omniverse Example: (a) Digital Twin of Clio and SALSA in Omniverse (b) Physical Setup of Clio and SALSA in the lab